 Students also have the opportunity to spend a year on placement through the four year sandwich course option.
 As well as this, our Make It business experiences are designed to ensure that you stand out from the crowd when you graduate.

-Make It international: in your second year of study you will have the opportunity to go on an unforgettable free international trip and visit some of the major international legal institutions based in Europe.
+Experience your subject globally with the opportunity to go on an unforgettable free international trip.
+You’ll be able to visit some of the major international legal institutions based in Europe.
 Gain rare insights, first-hand, into some of the highest level of international legal proceedings.
 You could hear a live case being argued, witness a crimes against humanity trial, and there'll be a rare opportunity to have lectures and talks from lawyers and senior officials.
 Having global exposure will help you stand out in the job market, no matter whether you plan to have an international career or not.

 Access real-world business experiences and challenges.
 Learn from people who have been there and done it.
 Solicitors in private practice, barristers, judges and in-house lawyers from large organisations such as HSBC and NATO will deliver inspiring lectures and give you real insight.
 You can also visit the Supreme Court, Inns of Court, Parliament and city law firms.
 Real world application is embedded throughout your degree and you can take part in simulated trials and tribunals as well as mooting competitions.
 The School of Law also runs a Law clinic where students have the opportunity to shadow a solicitor offering legal advice.
 All focused on perfectly preparing you for when you graduate.